chenxingqiang/secret-learn/doc/model_persistence.rst

   serialized and deserialized using :mod:`pickle`, including custom Python classes and functions as long as they are defined in a package that can be imported in the target environment.
-While :mod:`pickle` can be used to easily save and load jax-sklearn models, it may trigger the execution of malicious code while loading a model from an untrusted source. :mod:`pickle` can also be very efficient memorywise if the model was persisted with `protocol=5` but it does not support memory mapping.
+While :mod:`pickle` can be used to easily save and load secret-learn models, it may trigger the execution of malicious code while loading a model from an untrusted source. :mod:`pickle` can also be very efficient memorywise if the model was persisted with `protocol=5` but it does not support memory mapping.